akka/akka/akka-docs/java/dataflow.rst

 Introduction
 ------------

-**IMPORTANT: As of Akka 1.1, Akka Future, CompletableFuture and DefaultCompletableFuture have all the functionality of DataFlowVariables, they also support non-blocking composition and advanced features like fold and reduce, Akka DataFlowVariable is therefor deprecated and will probably resurface in the following release as a DSL on top of Futures.**
+**IMPORTANT: As of Akka 1.1, Akka Future, Promise and DefaultPromise have all the functionality of DataFlowVariables, they also support non-blocking composition and advanced features like fold and reduce, Akka DataFlowVariable is therefor deprecated and will probably resurface in the following release as a DSL on top of Futures.**

 Akka implements `Oz-style dataflow concurrency <http://www.mozart-oz.org/documentation/tutorial/node8.html#chapter.concurrency>`_ through dataflow (single assignment) variables and lightweight (event-based) processes/threads.